Generational Marketing: A Guide

 cheerios marketing to baby boomers

-Moreover, they have been enjoying Cheerios products right from their childhood, which is why even at present, they trust it because of its premium quality and taste.
-Moreover, it makes them feel young, as they are reminded of their past and makes them feel valued.
+Product: Cheerios has always emphasised health concerns for the Boomer cohort as a brand.
+It underlines the ageing factor of the Boomers in a light-hearted way by introducing healthy meals, which makes them feel empowered.
+Moreover, they have been enjoying Cheerios products right from their childhood, which is why even at present they trust it because of its premium quality and taste.
+It makes them feel young, as they are reminded of their past, and makes them feel valued.

+Price: Cheerios is the leading ready-to-eat cereal brand in the US.
+The brand has gained popularity among Baby Boomers because of its worth in exchange for its minimal prices.
 The brand has adopted an economical pricing policy and kept its prices at a minimum so that everyone can easily purchase it.
 It has maintained such prices across all its varieties and flavours.
-Nonetheless, it can still bag enough profits year after year due to the magnitude of the enormous sales.

-• Promotion: Cheerios effectively promotes its products through print ads in newspapers and magazines and captivating commercials on television and radio.
-Moreover, to increase their online reach and empower the Boomers, they launched webpage contests with prices worth $500,000.
-The brand has used direct mail, scholarships, and other targeted online means.
+Promotion: Cheerios effectively promotes its products through print ads in newspapers and magazines and captivating commercials on television and radio.
+Moreover, to increase their online reach and empower the Boomers, they have leveraged digital campaigns and web-based contests.
+The brand has also used direct mail and other targeted online means.
+To gain popularity among the health-conscious Boomers, the brand stopped using genetically modified ingredients and later introduced a gluten-free product range as well.

 How To Market To Generation X?